matkins216/vyntory/WEBHOOK_DEBUG.md

 ### 2. Wrong Stripe Account Context
-**Problem**: Webhook was trying to access products from main account instead of connected accounts **Solution**: Added logic to extract connected account ID from session
+**Problem**: Webhook was trying to access products from main account instead of connected accounts **Solution**: Added logic to extract connected account ID from webhook event

 ### 3. Missing Error Handling
 **Problem**: No logging to debug webhook execution **Solution**: Added comprehensive logging throughout the webhook handler

+### 4. Connected Account Webhook Configuration
+**Problem**: Webhooks need to be configured to listen to connected account events **Solution**: Webhook now extracts account ID from event and operates in correct context

 ## How to Debug